mikaelbr/mversion/README.md

 use '%s' as placeholder for the updated version.
 Default message is 'v%s' where %s is replaced with new version.

---no-prefix (or -n for short) is used when you want to make a tag without v as prefix.
+--tag (or -t for short) allows for overriding the tag name used.
 This does not change behaviour of the message, just the tag name.
+As with -m, all occurances of %s is replaced with the newly bumped version.

+--no-prefix (or -n for short) is a short hand for setting a tag name without v as prefix.
+This does not change behaviour of the message, just the tag name.

 --
 Ex: "mversion minor -m"
-Ex: "mversion minor -m 'Bumped to v%s'"
+Ex: "mversion minor -m 'Bumped to v%s' --tag 'v%s-src'" --
---

 ```

 ### Examples